 Alanine Aminotransferase (ALT) Elevations

-Among patients with normal baseline ALT levels, more DALVANCE than comparator treated patients had post-baseline ALT elevations greater than 3 times the upper limit of normal (ULN), 12 (0.8%) vs. 2 (0.2%), respectively including three subjects with post-baseline ALT values greater than 10 times ULN.
-Eight of 12 patients treated with DALVANCE and one comparator patient had underlying conditions which could affect liver enzymes, including chronic viral hepatitis and a history of alcohol abuse.
+Among patients with normal baseline ALT levels treated with DALVANCE 17 (0.8%) had post-baseline ALT elevations greater than 3 times the upper limit of normal (ULN) including five subjects with post-baseline ALT values greater than 10 times ULN.
+Among patients with normal baseline ALT levels treated with non-DALVANCE comparators 2 (0.2%) had post-baseline ALT elevations greater than 3 times the upper limit of normal.
+Fifteen of the 17 patients treated with DALVANCE and one comparator patient had underlying conditions which could affect liver enzymes, including chronic viral hepatitis, history of alcohol abuse and metabolic syndrome.
 In addition, one DALVANCE-treated subject in a Phase 1 trial had post-baseline ALT elevations greater than 20 times ULN.
-ALT elevations were reversible in all subjects.
+ALT elevations were reversible in all subjects with follow-up assessments.
 No comparator-treated subject with normal baseline transaminases had post-baseline ALT elevation greater than 10 times ULN.

 Read the entire FDA prescribing information for Dalvance (Dalbavancin for Injection)